 Peace Corps Presentations And 2010 Reunion With Joseph Ansong

 Since returning to the US, I have given many talks on my experiences in Peace Corps.
 For several years I gave talks at the University of Michigan in conjunction with Joseph Ansong, who was one of my secondary school students in Ghana and who worked in my lab as a postdoc and assistant research scientist from 2011-2017.
-My “reunion” with Joseph, after years of little contact with my former Ghanaian students, has been written about in The University of Michigan Record Online and the University of Michigan alumni magazine Michigan Today.
+My “reunion” with Joseph, after years of little contact with my former Ghanaian students, has been written about in the University of Michigan alumni magazine Michigan Today.

 2014 Reunion With Adam Mutawakilu

 In August 2014, Joseph and I made a “scouting trip” to Ghana to visit the collaborating institutions.
 On the side, we talked with several of Joseph’s classmates and saw a few of them in person.
-The picture to the right shows us with Adam Mutawakilu (“Galus”;right), who is now the Member of Parliament for the Damongo constituency.
+The picture to the right shows us with Adam Mutawakilu (“Galus”; right), who was the Member of Parliament for the Damongo constituency and is now the President of Ghana Water Association.

 2016 Reunion With Seidu Jeremiah